kristianserrano/card-hands-list/README.md

 # Card Hands List

-Cards Hands List is a system-agnostic module for Foundry VTT that provides quick access to Card Hands to which the user has full ownership.
+Card Hands List is a system-agnostic module for Foundry VTT that provides quick access to card hands the user owns.
 The module adds a collapsible list of card hands placed above the Players List, blending in with the core Foundry VTT UI.

 ## Features